mythicmc/DeltaBans/README.md

 # DeltaBans
-Banning plugin for BungeeCord and Spigot servers that relies on SQL storage, [DbShare](https://github.com/geeitszee/DbShare) for connection pooling, and [SockExchange](https://github.com/geeitszee/SockExchange)
+Banning plugin for BungeeCord/Velocity and Spigot servers that relies on SQL storage, [DbShare](https://github.com/geeitszee/DbShare) for connection pooling, and [SockExchange](https://github.com/geeitszee/SockExchange)

 ## Installation
-Copy the same JAR into the plugins directory of your BungeeCord and Spigot installations.
+Copy the same JAR into the plugins directory of your BungeeCord/Velocity and Spigot installations.
 The default configurations should be fine except for the `DbShareDataSourceName`.
 Change that setting to match the name of the DbShare data source to load from and save to.
 In case of authentication plugins, configure the `IpLookup` section of the Spigot configuration.
 This will add IPs to bans